exoplatform/exo-documentation/docs/SpaceTemplates.rst

             ...
         </external-component-plugins>

 This will add "tasks" application to the "custom" space template.
-The "tasks" application will be the third application in the "custom" space created according to the "order" field.
+The "tasks" application will be the third application in the space created from this template according to the "order" field.

 .. _PLFDevGuide.SpaceTemplates.handler.CreateNew: